up201806330/Retrospective-Wall/README.md

 ---
 ## Elevator Pitch
+Have you ever faced any issue in an online conference but didn't know where or who to transmit them to or even found the process difficult and time-consuming?
+We are the Esoterics and our work focus on exactly that: provide a straight-forward way to deliver the atendees' feedback to the organizers, by streamlining the gathering of points of view from the participants via the feedback bubbles.
+By simply creating a feedback bubble, commenting on an existing issue or even by just pointing out positives of an event, anyone taking part can express their opinion on the event(s) and therefore empowering the people in charge to perform on the fly adjustments to fix the issues that get reported, improving the experience of all parties involved.

 Draft a small text to help you quickly introduce and describe your product in a short time and a few words (~800 characters), a technique usually known as elevator pitch.

 Take a look at the following links to learn some techniques: